pfmonville/enigmaX/README.md

 matérielle permettrait d'analyser la ram afin d'inverser les xor, le résultat obtenu serait toujours illisible.

-Can crypt and decrypt any file given in argument.
+Can crypt and decrypt any data given in argument.
 The password asked is hashed to be used as a seed for the PRNG.
 The PRNG gives a unique key which has the same length as the source file, thus the security is maximum (the only way to break through is by bruteforce).
 Moreover, a scrambler is used,